pungotoken/explorer-notarized/Notes.md

 ./node_modules/.bin/bower install
 ```

+The commands are available in the script named `insight-ui-dev.sh`

-then change the src files to your hearts content and then do `./node_modules/.bin/grunt compile`
+then change the src files to your hearts content and then do `./node_modules/.bin/grunt compile` to compile the js to minified & uglified and reflect your changes to the src in the live website.
+The output is at: `./public/js/ and /public/css/`
-Now refresh the webpage to see your changes reflected :)
+Now refresh the hosted webpage to see your changes reflected :)

+To change css properly, change the css in ./public/src/css/common.css then compile it.
+The resulting main.min.css will have the necessary changes
+To override specific css to reskin or change the theme of the explorer, add a file named common.min.css to the directory ./public/css/ and add all the overrides to it

+See the Readme for more info.

 the grunt compile above replaces the main.min.css file.
 So if you had changes there, they are lost :(
 Use git aggressively